dmawardi/Go-Template/README.md

 The schemas are Structs based off of gorm.Model.

-After creating the schema in schemas.go, go to db.go and add to automigrate.
+After creating the schema in schemas.go, make sure to add it to the models slice at the top for automigation in db.go.

 For the admin panel, you will need to add two receiver functions to your schema struct in order for it to adhere to the db.AdminPanelSchema interface.